oktaytuncay/Kubernetes/kubernetes.md

 default        1         19d
 ```

 A service account named default is automatically created.
 Each namespace has its own default service account.
-Whenever a pod is created, the default service account and it's token are automatically mounted to that pod as a volume mount.
+Whenever a pod is created, the default service account and its token are automatically mounted to that pod as a volume mount.

 For example, we have a pod named myapp-pod.
 We haven't specified any secrets or elements in the definition file.